cupwater/otterwiki_rag/docs/plugin_examples/README.md

-# Examples for plugins into An Otter Wiki
+# Examples for plugins into Otter知识助手

-An Otter Wiki uses [pluggy](https://pluggy.readthedocs.io/en/stable/) to provide function hooks that can be used to add or modify features via plugins.
+Otter知识助手 uses [pluggy](https://pluggy.readthedocs.io/en/stable/) to provide function hooks that can be used to add or modify features via plugins.

 The API for plugins is currently experimental and very limited.
 If you